CURRENT STUDENT CHAPTERS

 - Networking: The No. 1 asset for any aspiring young journalist.
 This is the most direct line to a coveted internship, or a first full-time job.

-- Student contest: Compete with the best college sports writers, bolster you resume, but most importantly have your work critiqued by seasoned editors who will give you an honest look at where you are, and where you need to go with your skills.
+- Student contest: Compete with the best college sportswriters, bolster you resume, but most importantly have your work critiqued by seasoned editors who will give you an honest look at where you are, and where you need to go with your skills.

-- Feedback: Reach out to an APSE editor anytime of the year and have your resume, cover letter and published (and in some cases, unpublished) articles evaluated.
+- Feedback: Reach out to an APSE editor any time of the year and have your resume, cover letter and published (and in some cases, unpublished) articles evaluated.

 - Regional meetings: Find a regional meeting (they’re only one day!) near you and put yourself in front of the top people in this business.
-APSE has nine regions nationwide, all of which hold annual gatherings.
+APSE has eight regions nationwide, all of which hold annual gatherings.
 Learn from the best, and come ready to ask the questions that matter most to you.

 - National convention: APSE meets every summer for four days, each year in a different location, to make and improve professional connections, socialize, participate in informative panels and discussions, and help each other succeed.